pdjr-archive/venus-signalk-tank-service/README.md

 Support for tank monitoring in Venus OS is fundamentally broken.
-The low-level code implementing CAN/N2K tank data recovery assumes one tank sensor device per physical tank and generates a dbus tank service besed on this assumption.
+The low-level code implementing CAN/N2K tank data recovery assumes one tank sensor device per physical tank and generates a D-Bus tank service for each sensor device based on this false understanding.

-For multi-channel tank sensor devices Venus discards individual tank sensor instance numbers and consolidates data from all tank sensors under the tank device instance number, leading to a single dbus tank service delivering data from multiple tanks.
+A tank service in Venus that represesents a multi-channel tank sensor device is chaotically updated with data from all the sensors connected to the device with the consequence that GUI rendering of data from the service is unintelligible.

-The absence of any tank sensor instance numbers means that disaggregation of the composite data is at best problematic and, for non-trivial tank installations, infeasible.
+Somewhere in this broken-ness Venus discards tank sensor instance numbers making disaggregation of the garbled composite data at best problematic and, for non-trivial tank installations, infeasible.

-Even so, there have been a number of attempts at implementing fixes and work-arounds in Venus.
-Mostly these rely on the spurious association of fluid type and tank level which only allows the disaggregation of the composite data if one allows no more than one tank of any fluid type.
+Even so, there have been a number of attempts at implementing fixes and work-arounds in Venus based on the association of fluid type and tank level: an assumption which holds only if an installation has a single tank of each fluid type.

 ## This project

 __venus-signalk-tank-service__ ignores Venus' broken tank handling, and instead recovers tank data from a Signal K server, generating and updating one D-Bus service per tank.

-Once the data is on the host sytem D-Bus it becomes available to Venus in a way that can be picked up and rendered by a CCGX or similar display.
+For systems which have a CAN/N2K connection receiving data from a multi-channel tank sensor device a facility is provided which hides display of the associated (broken) D-Bus service.

 Data is recovered from Signal K over HTTP and the Signal K server can be running on the local network or even on the Venus host.